NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 description: A walkthrough tutorial on the process of installing and using a NuGet package in a Visual Studio project.
 author: karann-msft
 ms.author: karann
-ms.date: 01/23/2018
+ms.date: 07/24/2018
 ms.topic: quickstart
 ---

 # Quickstart: Install and use a package in Visual Studio

 NuGet packages contain reusable code that other developers make available to you for use in your projects.
 See [What is NuGet?](../What-is-NuGet.md) for background.
 Packages are installed into a Visual Studio project using the Package Manager UI or the Package Manager Console.
-This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a Universal Windows Platform (UWP) project.
+This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a Windows Presentation Foundation (WPF) project.
 The same process applies to any other .NET or .NET Core project.

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.